 - Mustard seed

 Garlic and onion are both plants in the Allium family with similar characteristics.
-Both have been used traditionally for coughs that stem from large amounts of mucous in the lungs.
-Onion helps to warm the chest, thin mucous, and stimulate the cough reflex.
+Both have been used traditionally for coughs that stem from large amounts of mucus in the lungs.
+Onion helps to warm the chest, thin mucus, and stimulate the cough reflex.
 This helps one to better cough all that nasty stuff up.
 Garlic, in addition to the onion, also warms the chest and discourages bacterial infection (Wood, 2008).
 Both can be used internally in the form of garlic syrup and onion syrup (or combined together in one syrup) as well as externally as a garlic onion plaster.